 I don’t pay attention to all the whispers about being twice widowed.
 All I want to do is work.
 My parlour and my children are all I see, feel, breathe and dream of now.
 My future is wrapped around their destinies like vine on a wall.

 I offer chocolate wax at the rate of the regular one, and still do door-to-door services for some of my old clients.
-Maybe you have seen me, that woman on a purple Scooty in jeans and button-down top that does not hide her bulging tummy, her back straight, and a large carry-on bag between her legs.
+Maybe you have seen me, that woman on a purple Scooty in jeans and button-down top, her back straight, and a large carry-on bag between her legs.

 Do let me know if you need any services.

 First published in the March 2018 issue of eShe magazine.
 Read it for free here.

 Editor’s note (30 July 2020):

 Dear readers, ever since the coronavirus lockdown in 2020, Rani has faced great financial difficulty as her door-to-door business has come to a complete halt, and she is unable to pay her little salon’s rent.
 If possible, please help Rani through these tough times.
 Her bank details are as follows: